 The problem is that if we only see the individual components to the universe, then we lose continuity between the parts and the universe becomes unintelligible.
 On the other hand, if we focus on the whole, the individual parts lose their distinctiveness and become unrecognizable.

 The Presocratics eventually hit a wall because they couldn’t transcend the material universe in order to find the unifying principle.
 Plato tried to transcend this material barrier with his theory of Forms.
-Aristotle did the same with his Four Causes, thus moving the ball down the field significantly further.
+Aristotle did the same with his Unmoved Mover, thus moving the ball down the field significantly further.